wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 })
 ```

-If your carrier network supports alphanumeric sender IDs, `FROM` can be text instead of a phone number(for my example it's `Nexmo`.
+If your carrier network supports alphanumeric sender IDs, `FROM` can be text instead of a phone number(for my example it's `Vonage`.
 If your network doesn't support alphanumeric sender IDs ([for example in the US](https://help.nexmo.com/hc/en-us/articles/115011781468)) it has to be a phone number.

 [Depending on the country](https://help.nexmo.com/hc/en-us/sections/200622473-Country-Specific-Features-and-Restrictions) you're trying to send the SMS to, there are regulations that require you to own the phone number you're sending the SMS from, so you'll have to buy a phone number.
 You can do so in the [Vonage API Dashboard](https://dashboard.nexmo.com/buy-numbers) or via the CLI: